GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 In order to provide a diagnosis on the output report, the tool builds _class reference graphs_, and annotates linkage errors with _reachability_ from _entry point classes_.
+Optionally the tool outputs a report only including _reachable_ static linkage errors.
 The tool allows users to choose the scope of entry point classes:

   - **Classes in the target project**: when the scope of the entry point is only the classes in the